facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 With the process that I have shown this far, I'm building an image for each build, since I'm **shipping my code inside the container**; this approach is the **most similar to what happens in production** (that's why I've chosen it), but it has a big downside: you may waste a lot of space with old images pushed to your Docker registry.

-This issue is particularly annoying because there's no automated feature in the GitLab's registry to clean up them, up to the point where there are multiple, long-standing issues still open on their tracker about this problem:
+This issue is particularly annoying because there's no automated feature in the GitLab's registry to clean them up, up to the point where there are multiple, long-standing issues still open on their tracker about this problem:

  * [#20176 - Provide a programmatic method to delete images/tags from the registry](https://gitlab.com/gitlab-org/gitlab-ce/issues/20176)
  * [#21608 - Container Registry API](https://gitlab.com/gitlab-org/gitlab-ce/issues/21608)